rjdkmr/gcMapExplorer/docs/commands/wig2h5.rst

                         Index file in json format.
                         A file in json format containing indices (position in wig file) and sizes of chromosomes.
 If this file is not present and given as input, a new file will be generated.
-If this file is present, indices andsizes will be taken from this file.
+If this file is present, indices and sizes will be taken from this file.
 If index and size of input chromosome is not present in json file, these will be determined from wig file and stored in same json file.
 This file could be very helpful in case when same wig file has to be read many times because